Top 6 Things to Do in Bend Oregon — Outdoor Adventures and Tours

 5. Celebrate Pride at Winter PrideFest in Bend

 Since 2018, OUT Central Oregon has organized Winter PrideFest each March.
 Winter PrideFest is a celebration of Pride, Inclusivity, and a shared passion for nature and the outdoors.
 Starting at their first Pride celebration in 2018, just 150 attendees gathered in the mountains.
 Now, Winter PrideFest draws over 1,500 participants to the stunning Cascades in Central Oregon for an array of festivities and parties.
+If you’re visiting Bend during winter, Winter PrideFest is one of the best things to do in Bend that celebrates inclusivity and community spirit amongst the beautiful Oregon outdoors.
 For details and frequesntly asked questions about Winter PrideFest, check out our FAQ section and full guide on attending Winter PrideFest.

 6. Ski and Snowboard at Mt.
 Bachelor

 Bend’s LGBTQ+ community is up and coming.
 Many gay-friendly and gay-owned businesses are starting to open in Bend’s downtown and Old Mill Districts.
 With Winter PrideFest being a major highlight of the winter season, LGBTQ+ business owners are setting up shop and expanding the network of gay-friendly travel destinations in Oregon.
+For LGBTQ+ travelers, Bend, Oregon, is increasingly offering a growing selection of gay-friendly places to stay that cater to all your travel needs.

-For gay-friendly places to stay in Bend, check out the Campfire Hotel, and many more below:
+For Gay-Friendly Places to Stay in Bend, Check Out the Campfire Hotel, and Many More Below:

 If you’re already traveling through Oregon, make sure to spend some time in Portland.
 Check out our city guide to some of the best places to eat, stay, and see in Portland Oregon.